About the

 Being the Forest Capital of Canada is an honor we celebrate with pride and responsibility.

-Join us in celebrating our designation as Forest Capital of Canada 2024-2025 and our deep connection to the boreal forest
+Explore the events and activities from our time as Forest Capital of Canada (2024 & 2025) and discover our deep connection to the boreal forest.